VincentRisi/jportal/README.md

 Assuming the repository has been checked out to */main/jportal*.
 The cmake is used from */main/jportal/build*, build is in .gitignore so initially one must do a *'mkdir'*  of it and from it do a *'cmake ..'*.
 Once the cmake has been made and as long as all the required tools are in place, *'make'* should complete an initial build.

+There is a wrinkle - the current source is /main/jportal based or on windows c:\main\jportal - this is not a cmake problem, but in the anydbmake having /main/jportal hardcoded - I will look into fixing this - but using c:\main\jportal should suffice for now.

 I am running on linux mint 17.3 Rosa, which is debian based.
 Installing oracle client software is quite trial and error.
 But I do now have the client connecting to the Developer Days stuff.
 Of course we use sudo alien -i ... to install the instantclient stuff.
 The linux mint is a superb desktop environment, IMNSHO it is the route Microsoft should have gone, but when you business model is Total Resale every 3-5 years, more the pity.

 I have quite good success on a Windows 7 VM - I am not using Visual Studio for the cmake, but using mingw - using unix build - I am also using git bash for the make terminal.

 ### JPortal RDBMS code generator <a id="jportalgenerator"></a>

 The class tree for *JPortal* starts with a single Database instance.
 As can be seen from